Rlizaran/sqlalchhemy-challenge/README.md

 * Identify the average temperature in June at all stations across all available years in the dataset.
 Do the same for December temperature.

 * Use the t-test to determine whether the difference in the means, if any, is statistically significant.
 Will you use a paired t-test, or an unpaired t-test?
 Why?
+* Unpaired-test has been chose because the two variables are independent from one to another

 ### Temperature Analysis II